divyansh-bhilware/Netflix-clone/README.md

 ## Demo

-You can view the project live at [Netflix Clone](<insert-hosting-url-here>)
+You can view the project live at [Netflix Clone](<https://divyansh-bhilware.github.io/Netflix-clone/>)

 ## Key Pointers

-- Responsive design for various screen sizes.
 - Utilizes Font Awesome for icons.
 - Sections include:
   - Hero section with a call-to-action.